letsintegreat/github-sanitizer/README.md

 ## How It Works

-The extension identifies bot comments using multiple detection methods in priority order:
+The extension identifies bot comments using a conservative approach to minimize false positives:

-### 1. GitHub's Official Bot Labels (Most Reliable)
+### 1. GitHub's Official Bot Labels (Primary Method)

 - Detects the official `<span class="Label Label--secondary">bot</span>` element
 - Also recognizes "app" and "service" labels